doridori/doridori.github.io/_posts/2015-02-15-android-security-the forgetful-keystore.md

 2. If your requirement is to have strong encryption using the keystore and losing the encrypted data is ok - then you can detect the above exceptions mentioned and have some form of re-inititialisation for those cases.
 Target 4.3+.
 Remember to check the device has the required security settings before generating the keyPair.

-3. Look at another was of storing key data, for example generating one from a users input.
+3. Look at another way of storing key data, for example generating one from a users input.
 This will not suit all applications of course.
 Target any platform version.

 I hope that this sheds some light on this slightly confusing behaviour!
 As always, any thoughts / comments welcome.